Congruency, Intention and the Goal Beyond the Goal

 Now that really is goal beyond the goal.
 Maybe we could change Henry Ford’s saying to “Obstacles are things that get in your way when you loose sight of the goal beyond the goal”

-Thirty years ago the NLP co-creators come up with the well formedness conditions for setting outcomes.
-These conditions were designed to ensure that the outcome was something the person really wanted and if so, increase the prospect of it becoming a reality.
+Thirty years ago the NLP co-creators came up with the well-formedness conditions for setting outcomes.
+These conditions were designed to ensure that the outcome was something the person wanted and if so, increase the prospect of it becoming a reality.
 I propose that being clear about ‘intention’ and the ‘goal beyond the goal’ is the ultimate congruency and ecology check and that this really enables a person to enjoy the journey of achieving and enjoy what’s beyond the achievement.